-- 6 In the "Measurement range" area, enter the start, stop, and step wavelengths. - 7 On the SetParametersFor menu, click CD/ Gain Meas.
-In the dialog box, click Set HP Defaults and then OK.
+- 5 On dual band systems, use the Range menu to click on the desired TLS wavelength range. - 6 In the Wavelength Selection area, enter the start, stop, and step wavelengths. - 7 On the SetParametersFor menu, click CD/ Gain Meas.
+In the dialog box, click Defaults and then OK.